Stuart Barnes: International

-Life after playing
+He was selected for the British Lions' 1993 tour to New Zealand, but was not picked for any of the international matches.

+Media career

-Barnes' last game was the Bath versus Leicester Pilkington Cup Final on 7 May 1994, which Bath won 21–9.
-He resigned from his job at the Bristol and West building society shortly afterwards.
-Barnes became a freelance writer and reporter for The Daily Telegraph, and wrote his autobiography Smelling of Roses.
+After retiring, Barnes resigned from his job at the Bristol and West building society.
+He became a freelance writer and reporter for The Daily Telegraph, and wrote his autobiography Smelling of Roses.

-He later became involved in broadcasting, first with the BBC, and then joined Sky Sports in 1994.
+He later began working in broadcasting, first with the BBC, and then joined Sky Sports in 1994.